chenxii-sun/chenxii-sun.github.io/_pages/publications.md

 <p>
-We study the operational decisions of a smallholder agricultural aggregator, including collection, processing, and selling decisions under supply, capacity, quality, and price uncertainty.
+We study the operational decisions of a smallholder agricultural aggregator, including collection, processing, and selling decisions under supply quality, and price uncertainty.
 </p>

 </details>